inspired/TA-cisco_ios/README.txt

 The Cisco Networks Add-on (TA-cisco_ios) sets the correct sourcetype and fields used for identifying data from Cisco IOS, IOS XE, IOS XR, NX-OS devices using Splunk® Enterprise.

-Install this Add-On on your search head and indexers/heavy forwarders.
+Install this Add-on on your search head and indexers/heavy forwarders.
 Install the Cisco Networks (cisco_ios) App on your search head.

 Supported data inputs:
 *  Syslog